 Dinner in the Burj Al Arab is an experience like no other.
-This iconic hotel in the luxurious neighbourhood of Jumeirah in Dubai with its sail-like structure has become a symbol of luxury and opulence.
-Offering guests world-class hospitality, fine dining and breathtaking views.
+This iconic hotel in the luxurious neighbourhood of Jumeirah in Dubai stands out with its sail-like structure on an island of its own.

 All restaurants and bars inside Burj Al Arab

-The restaurants range from modern, contemporary settings to traditional Middle Eastern cuisine.
-From delectable seafood dishes and sumptuous steaks to mouthwatering Oriental delights, you’ll find something to tantalize your taste buds.
+The restaurants range from modern European dishes to traditional Middle Eastern cuisine.
+You can choose from delectable seafood dishes and sumptuous steaks to mouthwatering Arabic delights.

-Enjoy unparalleled service at some of the most luxurious restaurants in the world!
+Combined with unparalleled, you’ll see why the restaurants are some of the most luxurious in the world!
 The attentive staff are highly trained and can make your visit truly special.
-The service is impeccable and the ambience sets the perfect stage for an unforgettable evening.
-Plus read more below for our recommendations for lunch and dinner.

 I’ve also included ones that have since closed down as they are both listed as temporarily closed, however, it seems unlike they will open again as both closed down in 2020.

-• UMA lounge: The newly opened outdoor terrace area offers casual dining
+- UMA lounge: An outdoor terrace area offering casual dining

 Al Iwan